Xinoph/xinoph.github.io/_posts/2015-02-28-graphicsprogramming.md

 extra_css: /assets/css/projects.css

 images: [
-    [raytrace-shadowsAndAA, "Raytracing with reflections, soft shadows, and antialiasing"], [incompressibleFluid, Incompressible fluid simulation using methods described by Foster and Metaxas, true], [subdivisionBunny, Loop Subdivision Rules applied to the Stanford Bunny, true], [bunnyByeBye, Edge collapse operations performed on the Stanford Bunny, true], [silk, Cloth simulation of silk using methods described by Provot], [tablecloth-forces, Cloth simulation of a table cloth with force visualization] ]
+[photonMapping-reflectiveSphere, "Photon mapping on diffuse and reflective surfaces to illustrate color bleeding"], [raytrace-shadowsAndAA, "Raytracing with reflections, soft shadows, and antialiasing"], [incompressibleFluid, Incompressible fluid simulation using methods described by Foster and Metaxas, true], [subdivisionBunny, Loop Subdivision Rules applied to the Stanford Bunny, true], [bunnyByeBye, Edge collapse operations performed on the Stanford Bunny, true], [silk, Cloth simulation of silk using methods described by Provot], [tablecloth-forces, Cloth simulation of a table cloth with force visualization]
+              ]
 ---
 {% include JB/setup %}